What are Dental Implants?

 Comparison to Other Prosthetics

 Unlike traditional dentures and bridges, dental implant posts can last for decades or even a lifetime, with proper care.
-Daily brushing, flossing, and regular dental visits for exams and cleanings are all that's required in caring for implants.
+Daily brushing, flossing, and regular dental exams and cleanings are all that's required in caring for implants.
 Over time, the prosthetic teeth that implants support may wear out or become damaged.
 Replacing the prosthetic teeth is quick and easy, and it does not require surgically altering the implant post.

 Although dental implants come with a hefty initial price tag, their long-term value is unmatched.
 For patients requiring prerequisite bone grafting or a sinus lift, the cost is greater.
 While insurance won't necessarily pay for a complete implant procedure, a creative combination of insurance and financing can make dental implants an affordable option for most patients.